velvia/links/rust.md

 * [A Java Programmer Understanding Rust Ownership](https://medium.com/@rotc21/rust-adventures-a-java-programmer-understanding-rust-ownership-edbeb6b8001)
 * [Understanding Rust Lifetimes](https://medium.com/nearprotocol/understanding-rust-lifetimes-e813bcd405fa)
 * [Learn Rust with Too Many Linked Lists](https://rust-unofficial.github.io/too-many-lists/) - hilarious.

 * [The Evolution of Rust Programmers](http://antoyo.ml/evolution-rust-programmer) - hilarious look at different coding styles
 * [Fireflowers: Rust in the words of its Practitioners](https://brson.github.io/fireflowers/) - just brilliant commentary on what Rust is.
+* [Oxidizing the Interview](https://blog.mgattozzi.dev/oxidizing-the-technical-interview/) - hilarious read on a Rust technical interview
 * [Rust and the Three Laws of Informatics](https://blog.usejournal.com/rust-and-the-three-laws-of-informatics-4324062b322b) - great detailed guide to how Rust allows developers to uncompromisingly achieve correctness, maintainability, AND efficiency
 * [Prefer Rust over C/C++](http://cliffle.com/blog/prefer-rust/) - when to and when not to prefer Rust
 * [Moving from C to Rust](https://www.flocknetworks.com/moving-from-c-to-rust/)